What is Node in Networking: Are Nodes really Important?

 Suppose an office network connects with five computers, two printers, one switch and also connected with two wireless devices, the total number of nodes is ten.

-In computer networking, multiple nodes or devices are connected to each other.
+In computer networking, multiple nodes or devices are connected.
 Each type of device has an IP address and a MAC address.

 Typically, nodes are needed for a small, mid-level, or large network system.
 It can identify and transmit data to the endpoint nodes.